abinashpun/abinashpun.github.io/_datascience/2023-05-04-DataStructure.md

     - **Pop**: remove the last (top) element
 - Stack overflow: push an item when the stack is full.

-The implementation is here in the[link](https://github.com/abinashpun/DataScience_Notes/blob/main/DS_Algo_implementation.ipynb).
+The implementation is here in the [link](https://github.com/abinashpun/DataScience_Notes/blob/main/DS_Algo_implementation.ipynb).

 ### Applications of Stack
 - Function call